Red soil: Soil fertility and management practices

 Red soils are typically difficult for crop cultivation because high leaching leads to low water holding capacity, low nutrients, low organic matter (humus), and acidification.
 Fluctuations in the concentration of iron within red soil are found to have significant implications on its fertility and growth properties.
 The fertility of red soils can be improved with various farming techniques.

 Liming

 The soil liming process helps raise the pH of acidic soils.
 Because red soils are generally acidic, liming is a valuable farming technique that allows crops intolerant of acidic environments to thrive in red soil.
-However, modern research suggests that liming may have long-term environmental consequences on the soil.
-The systematic overflow of water through the soil gets into the organic matter of relevant sophgate of the soil.
+However, liming may have long-term environmental consequences on the soil, the stimulation of microbial activity decreasing the soil organic matter content, which may negatively affect the soil structure.

 Nutrient application

-Red soils are often deficient in nitrogen, which limits the growth properties of most red soil.
+Red soils are often deficient in nitrogen due to local rainfall patterns (e.g. intense leaching of nitrates), soil erosion, which limits their growth properties in the absence of fertiization.
 Phosphorus and potassium can also become limited after the land has been harvested repeatedly.
 Nutrient application techniques introduce more of these lacking nutrients to the soil and allow them to restore chemicals that have diminished over time.